Alluxio/alluxio/docs/Metrics-System.md

 * FilesCreated: Total number of files created.
 * FilesFreed: Total number of files freed.
 * FilesPersisted: Total number of the files persisted.
-* NewBlocksRequested: Total number of new blocks requested.
+* FilesPinned: Total number of the files pinned.
 * PathsDeleted: Total number of files and directories deleted.
 * PathsMounted: Total number of paths mounted.
 * PathsRenamed: Total number of files and directories renamed.